Melania Trump Thinks She's The Real Victim Of The Capitol Attack

-On January 6, the U.S. Capitol was taken over by violent extremists in an attempt to overthrow the government and subvert a free and fair election.
-These domestic terrorists erected makeshift gallows — complete with a noose — in the lawn of the U.S. Capitol Building.
+On 6th January, the US Capitol was taken over by violent extremists in an attempt to overthrow the government and subvert a free and fair election.
+These domestic terrorists erected makeshift gallows — complete with a noose — in the lawn of the US Capitol Building.
 White men in tactical garb carrying restraints “hunted” for congresspeople.
 White supremacists, waving Confederate flags and wearing disturbing T-shirts, chanted “Hang Mike Pence!” and yelled “Where’s Pelosi?”
 An officer in the Capitol Hill Police was beaten to death with a fire extinguisher.
 Another was dragged down the steps outside the Capitol and attacked with a flag pole.

 Advertisement